karmada-io/karmada/docs/proposals/hpa/federated-hpa.md

 -->

 #### Story 1
 For a platform developer using Kubernetes, now I want to use Karmada to run apps on multiclusters.
-But the CD ecosystem is built based on the single cluster and the original HPA is heavilly used.
+But the CD ecosystem is built based on the single cluster and the original HPA is heavily used.
 So I want to migrate the HPA resources to multiclusters without too much efforts.
 It is better to be compatible with the schema of HPA used in single cluster.

 #### Story 2
-For an application developer, I create a HPA CR for the application running on Karmada with FederatedHPA enabled.
+For an application developer, I create an HPA CR for the application running on Karmada with FederatedHPA enabled.
 ```
 target cpu util 30%
 min replica 3